Grow a Cut Flower Garden for Homegrown Bouquets

 Grow a Variety of Cosmos

-There are a lot of flowers that are still blooming on the plot even now in September.
+There are a lot of flowers that are still blooming on the plot, even now in September.
 The cosmos are in their element and just seem to keep on flowering.
-People tend to go for the standard Purity variety but there are so many more to choose from.
-I grew ten different varieties this season and I am bowled over by the results.
-These are my favourites: candy stripe, daydream, seashells, cupcake, double click cranberries & double click rose.
-Also, Cosmos sulphureus ‘Bright Lights’ are a beautiful little orange variety.
+People tend to go for the standard Purity variety, but there are so many more to choose from.
+I grew ten different varieties this season, and I am bowled over by the results.
+These are my favourites: candy stripe, daydream, seashells, cupcake, double click cranberries, and double click rose.
+Also, Cosmos sulphureus ‘Bright Lights’ is a beautiful little orange variety.

 Chocolate Cosmos as Cut Flowers

-If there’s one cut flower I’d recommend for you it would be Chocolate cosmos.
-They’re one of my absolute favourite flowers to grow and they are still looking glorious at this time of year.
-I tend to plant them in March and I often find them in Wilkinson’s [a British supermarket] for a really great price.
+If there’s one cut flower I’d recommend for you, it would be chocolate cosmos.
+They’re one of my absolute favorite flowers to grow, and they still look glorious at this time of year.
+I tend to plant them in March, and I often find them in Wilkinson’s [a British supermarket] for a great price.
 There’s no need to pay a fortune for them.
-They come as a bare root and I’m yet to have any unsuccessful plants.
-They are a perennial but sadly mine never make it through the winter, even in mild London on a very sheltered plot.
+They come as bare roots, and I’ve yet to have any unsuccessful plants.
+They are perennial, but sadly, mine never make it through the winter, even in mild London on a very sheltered plot.
 I may try lifting them this year and bringing them indoors.

-Chocolate cosmos are wonderful for floristry as they have a lovely long stem, a very long flowering season, and hardly need any maintenance at all.
+Chocolate cosmos are wonderful for floristry as they have a lovely long stem, a very long flowering season, and hardly need any maintenance.
 Just a bit of a feed through the summer and lots of water.
-The colour and scent are stunning too.
-They’re almost black when they first flower but over time it morphs into a stunning deep red.
-They’re useful in summer arrangements since they add contrast and depth, especially if you’re using pastels.
+The color and scent are stunning, too.
+They’re almost black when they first flower, but over time, it morphs into a stunning deep red.
+They’re useful in summer arrangements since they add contrast and depth, especially when using pastels.
 Best of all, they smell like chocolate, which becomes more noticeable towards the end of the day.

 Now is also the time to start thinking about spring bulbs.
-We plant hundreds on the plot so it takes a lot of organising and planning to make the most of the space.
-As I’m growing cut flowers, I don’t plant things like crocuses or snakehead fritillary.
+We plant hundreds on the plot, so it takes a lot of organizing and planning to make the most of the space.
+As I’m growing cut flowers, I don’t plant things like crocuses or snakehead fritillaries.
 I save these for my garden.
-In Autumn you want to be planting narcissi and tulips that will flower in January to March.
-Other flowers like ranunculus and anemones are planted in the Spring.
+In autumn, you want to plant narcissi and tulips that will flower from January to March.
+Other flowers like ranunculus and anemones are planted in the spring.

-As we find ourselves reluctantly heading into the colder months just remember that there is always something we can be doing for the cut flower garden.
-Whether it’s planting indoor paperwhites for a glorious scent to fill the house, ordering seed catalogues in January, working the soil, or planning out next year’s garden.
+As we reluctantly head into the colder months, just remember that there is always something we can do for the cut flower garden.
+Whether it’s planting indoor paperwhites for a glorious scent to fill the house, ordering seed catalogs in January, working the soil, or planning out next year’s garden, there is always something we can do.
 But for now, enjoy this last bit of warmth and make the most of your outside space.
-The plot is still looking glorious and I plan to soak up every minute of it.
+The plot still looks glorious, and I plan to soak up every minute of it.

 Hello Helena, thank you for writing this article!
 Very informative and you gave a great list of suggested flowers.
 For you cut garden flowers, do you grow all in the ground or do some prefer raised beds?
 And what is your practice for weed control?
 Weeds are my biggest enemy and I hate using chemicals since I have pets and I just would rather not use them.